Graphs

 Dynamic Graph

-command and creates a dynamic graph, it assigns a random UUID value as the ID of the newly started graph.
+When the TEN app receives the start_graph command and creates a dynamic graph, it assigns a random UUID value as the ID of the newly started graph.
 Other clients can connect to this graph by obtaining this graph's ID.

 Following is an example of a dynamic graph ID: